All Episodes

 I mean, that's all I can assume.

-Yeah, I want to speculate just for a little bit here.
+Yeah, I want to speculate this for a little bit here.

-I don't have any proof of this, but if you it seems that people get paid more if they post more about like Tesla or the cryptocurrency community or AI or any of those circles that are adjacent to those fields and the characters and the most popular commentators uh you know associated with them.
+I don't have any proof of this, but if it seems that people get paid more if they post more about like Tesla or the cryptocurrency community or AI or any of those circles that are adjacent to those fields and the characters and the most popular commentators, you know, associated with them.

-And they don't if you scroll their page, the impressions are really any sort of data point, they're just not there.
+And they don't, if you scroll their page, the impressions are really any sort of data point.

-But they they do post about those fields, and I do think it's it's definitely worth taking note of it.
+And I do think it's definitely worth taking note of it.

-If you if you have a brain, which many people evidently don't, but yeah, I see the same thing, dude.
+If you have a brain, which many people evidently don't, but yeah, I see the same thing, dude.

 That's yeah.

-What I what but look, you know, I I will say this.
+But look, you know, I will say this.

-I mean, I I was never I wasn't gonna talk about this stuff because I'm just focused on the election and and I to be frank, I don't really care about getting paid on X. Um, but there were others that did.
+And to be frank, I don't really care about getting paid on X. But there were others that did.

 They don't even want to talk about this.

-They're like too they're afraid that even talking about this is gonna get them demonetized.
+They're like too, they're afraid that even talking about this is going to get them demonetized.

-And so they don't, and so they ask me to do it.
+And so they asked me to do it.

-I mean, uh, so someone, a follower of mine, a very elite guy that would like to remain anonymous, but there's actually something called Unicode, which is like um their character fonts that I guess the algorithm can't cannot recognize.
+I mean, so someone, a follower of mine, a very elite guy that would like to remain anonymous, but there's actually something called Unicode, which is like their character fonts that I guess the algorithm cannot recognize.

-If you even put the words like, you know, that someone, you know, was was killed or whatever it might be, then those posts and get flagged as well.
+And so people, like, for instance, if you're reporting on a situation like the Trump presidential assassination attempt or you're something where some violent act happened, you know, tragically, if you even put the words like, you know, that someone, you know, was killed or whatever it might be, then those posts get flagged as well.

-So now there's even people that they're not just getting around, you know, using these characters in order to say like racial slurs or or things that are you know inflammatory, but they're just doing it to report actual news because they're so worried about it.
+So now there's even people that they're not just getting around, you know, using these characters in order to say like racial slurs or things that are, you know, inflammatory, but they're just doing it to report actual news because they're so worried about it.

 It really is.

-So uh that's I guess that's your way to uh get around the algorithms there from uh Texas rock guy in the uh Rumble ranch.
+So that's, I guess that's your way to get around the algorithms there from a Texas rock guy in the Rumble Ranch.

 Dominic, you want to kick it to another speaker here?